 The final dessert, an Apple Cake, was the second best dish of the night.
 I really loved slurping the apple cinnamon spaghetti, but the highlight was the bit in the middle, which was a caramelised hazelnut with some fresh raspberry.
 The apple Bavarois was excellent both in texture and flavour, and the lemongrass ice cream was a wonderful palate cleanser.

 I have never actually cooked rhubarb before, so this would be my first experience with it.
-I quickly did some research to find a recipe, and I found this one: 45 minutes at 61C.
+I quickly did some research to find a recipe, and I found

 As in the recipe, I mixed some natural vanilla pods, about 130g rhubarb and 25g of sugar in a bag and vacuumed it dry.
-I only cooked it for 30 minutes, since this other recipe suggests cooking it at the same temperature for just 20 minutes, so I decided to average them out.
+I only cooked it for 30 minutes, since

 The result was very tasty, especially with that natural and smooth vanilla flavour lingering in the background.
 Next time, I would try to cook it for 45 minutes, since I could tell that it would have tasted even better if softened a bit further.